Typhoon Fung-wong (2025): Meteorological history

 On November 3, the JTWC began monitoring an area of convection that had developed approximately 300 nmi northeast of Chuuk.
 Satellite imagery revealed a consolidating low-level circulation center (LLCC) with displaced cells of convection concentrated mainly on its eastern quadrant.
 The disturbance was located in a generally favorable environment characterized by weak vertical wind shear of 5–10 kn, moderate equatorward outflow, and warm sea surface temperatures of 29–30 C. At 18:00 UTC, the JMA classified the system as a tropical depression, citing obscure deep convection but noting favorable environmental conditions.
 Around 19:30 UTC, the JTWC issued a Tropical Cyclone Formation Alert after observing persistent convection along the LLCC.
-The next day at 09:00 UTC, the agency issued its first advisory on the system, designating it as 32W as convection became more organized around the center.
+The next day at 09:00 UTC, the agency issued its first advisory on the system, designating it as Tropical Depression 32W as convection became more organized around the center.
 Convective banding subsequently began obscuring the LLCC as the system's circulation remained somewhat disorganized with flaring convection.

 Throughout November 5, the depression maintained its intensity while drifting eastward, steered by a subtropical ridge to the north.
 Satellite imagery noted a broad and partially exposed LLCC as the system remained expansive in size.
 The JMA noted that the system's structure had limited firmness, causing it to maintain its intensity.
 The JTWC, meanwhile, found the system attempting to gain organization.
 At 18:00 UTC, the system had become better organized, and the JMA upgraded it to tropical storm status, naming it Fung-wong as it began tracking west-northwestward.
 At 03:00 UTC on November 6, the JTWC also upgraded the system to a tropical storm, citing deepening convection and steady consolidation.
 The JMA eventually upgraded Fung-wong to a severe tropical storm due to a favorable environment as it moved west along the southern periphery of a subtropical high.
 Convective banding wrapped around the center more tightly as the circulation showed signs of consolidation.